ashwanikansal/ashwanikansal/README.md

 - 👋 Hi, I’m @ashwanikansal
-- 👀 I’m interested in coding/sketching
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...